Co-Dec/TE_HUNTER/README.md

 /pandata/dechaud/Ancien/TE_st_test/pipeline_tehunter.py -ref dmel-all-chromosome-r6.16.fasta -cores 16 -reads LibPE_DmGoth10-1.fastq -tebank dmel-all-transposon-r6.16.fasta -mask dmel-all-masked.fasta -workdir /pandata/dechaud/Dmen_verif/ -preftoremove DmGoth10-1
 ```

+## Output files :

+Two outputs are created by TE_HUNTER :

+`output.known.te_hunter.txt` : A CSV file :

+FBti / Family / Call / Contig1 / Contig2 / Chromosome / Position1 / Position2.

+Here you only need FBti and Call to know if a TE in the reference is found in you sequenced individual.

+And `output.unknown.te_hunter.txt` : De novo found insertions, they are not in the reference :

+CHR / FBti / Family / Position1 / Position2

 -----------------
 ## Contacts :